-Get parameters' posterior statistics, implementing the generic tidy
+Get parameters' posterior statistics, implementing the generic tidy from

 the package broom.